 Today, “traditional” real estate brokerage is dead.
 The state of the art in brokerage services for the home buyer is Buyer Brokerage.

 This is the answer to the question of how to ensure that both parties to a transaction receive the same level of effective, confidential representation and service both need and deserve.

 While a seller’s agent, often referred to as a “listing agent”, pursues the seller’s agenda of obtaining the best offer at the highest price, a buyer’s agent is free to devote their full attention to the buyer’s needs and goals.
 In fact, a buyer’s agent as a matter of law and ethics is bound to serve the needs of their principal, the buyer.

 Finally, buyers today have an opportunity to enjoy the same level of effective, confidential and professional services that historically were available only to the seller.
 Buyer- consumers now control their own inside track.

 Some of the needs served by a Buyer’s Broker include:

-An “Exclusive Buyer’s Agent” is someone who acts only as a Buyer’s Agent, and who DOES NOT represent sellers or otherwise list homes for sale.
+A Buyer’s Agent is someone who DOES NOT represent sellers or otherwise list homes for sale.